 As the blood clot worsens, the skin around it often becomes red or discolored and feels warm to the touch.

-Avoid DVT Complications with Proper Treatment
+Avoid Complications with Treatment

 Pulmonary embolism symptoms

-Symptoms of a pulmonary embolism include:
+Symptoms of a PE include:

-- Unexplained shortness of breath
+- Unexplained shortness of breath.

-- Pain when you take deep breaths
+- Pain when you take deep breaths.

-- Coughing up blood
+- Coughing up blood.

-Deep vein thrombosis (DVT) is always diagnosed by a physician who will review your symptoms and risk factors and rule out any other conditions.
+DVT is always diagnosed by a physician who will review your symptoms and risk factors and rule out any other conditions.

 DVT is treatable, so don’t wait for your symptoms to worsen before getting in touch with your doctor.